 (Sept 2021) New paper out in Episteme: “Group Knowledge and Mathematical Collaboration: A Philosophical Examination of the Classification of Finite Simple Groups” (link) with Josh Habgood-Coote.

-I am a philosopher working as a Researcher at the Centre for Logic and Philosophy of Science at the Vrije Universiteit Brussel and a Visiting Fellow at the Mathematics Education Centre at Loughborough University.
+I am a philosopher at Technische Universität Berlin and a Visiting Fellow at the Mathematics Education Centre at Loughborough University.

 My work is on proofs, mathematical knowledge, virtues, and formalisation.
 I have an ongoing project to apply ideas from epistemology—like social epistemology, character epistemology and epistemic injustice—in maths and maths education.

-I have previously worked as a Lecturer in Mathematics Education at Loughborough University and at the University of St Andrews as an Associate Lecturer.
+I have previously worked at the Centre for Logic and Philosophy of Science at the Vrije Universiteit Brussel on a project on “Mathematical Values in Data Science”.
+Before that I have been a Lecturer in Mathematics Education at Loughborough University, and was at the University of St Andrews as an Associate Lecturer.
 Prior to that I was a postdoc at the University of Oxford on the project “The Social Machines of Mathematics” with Ursula Martin.

 I did my PhD on the St Andrews/Stirling joint programme, with a thesis entitled “Proof, Rigour and Informality: A Virtue Account of Mathematical Proof”, supervised by Aaron Cotnoir and Patrick Greenough.